 Speed for Low Throughput

 Just as some laboratory technicians perform tasks more quickly and efficiently than others, not all laboratory automation platforms are created equally.
 Depending on the task at hand, certain solutions make much more sense if speed is of concern.
 In low throughput environments where one or two plates need to be processed at a time, the faster an instrument can process samples, the quicker plates can be processed, and the sooner analysis of proteins or nucleic acids can commence.
 To increase the efficiency of a process, it may make sense to address some of the most cumbersome steps of the sample preparation workflow instead of attempting to automate the entire process with a complex instrument.
-For example, when preparing NGS libraries manually, one of the most time consuming processes can be nucleic acid normalization prior to library pooling, since the volume of diluent to be added differs between each sample.
-Instead of changing the dial of a pipette in between each well or coding a complex protocol on a traditional liquid handling platform, a reagent dispenser like the MANTIS® liquid handler from FORMULATRIX® can normalize a 96-well plate in under a minute with the click of a button.
+For example, when preparing NGS libraries manually, one of the most time-consuming processes can be nucleic acid normalization prior to library pooling, since the volume of diluent to be added differs between each sample.
+Instead of changing the dial of a pipette in between each well or coding a complex protocol on a traditional liquid handling platform, the MANTIS and TEMPEST Liquid Dispensers can normalize a 96-well plate in under a minute with the click of a button.

 Walkaway Time for High Throughput